Plant Native Plants!

 Water sustains Santa Fe's trees.
 Water brings our urban forest to life.
-Trees and other vegetation contribute to shading, clean air and water, aethetic beauty, and habitat for wildlife.
+Trees and other vegetation contribute to shading, clean air and water, aethetic beauty, food for pollinators, and habitat for wildlife.
 We must ensure there’s enough water to meet the needs of our urban forest.
 Value water.

 What is an urban forest and how does it relate to Santa Fe’s water?

 If you live in a city, you live in some version of an urban forest.
 Parks, street trees, river corridors (riparian vegetation), landscaped areas like roadsides and medians, urban gardens, nature preserves, and any other green space including residential yards are what make up our urban forest.

 Water is a critical need for Santa Fe's urban forest to thrive and the benefits are profound.
 Our urban ecosystem serves both people and wildlife.
 Trees and other vegetation help filter air and water, control storm water by reducing erosion, and save water and energy by shading which reduces evaporation and helps to minimize the needs for artificial cooling.
 Urban forests also provide an environment for recreation and they add economic value to our community.
 The beauty of Santa Fe's urban forest is an undeniably priceless aesthetic value.